-Andersen AFB to host 66th Annual Operation Christmas Drop
+Andersen AFB to host 67th annual Operation Christmas Drop

-ANDERSEN AIR FORCE BASE, Guam – The 66th iteration of Operation Christmas Drop is set to take to the Pacific skies here Dec.
-11.
+ANDERSEN AIR FORCE BASE, Guam -- The 67th iteration of Operation Christmas Drop is set to take to the Pacific skies, Dec.
+10 hosted by the 36th Wing.

-During the weeklong international charity effort, Pacific Air Forces airpower ambassadors from Andersen AFB, Guam, Joint Base Pearl Harbor-Hickam, Hawaii and Yokota Air Base, Japan, will work with their partners of the Japan Air Self-Defense Force and the Royal Australian Air Force to execute low-cost, low-altitude training air drops.
+During the weeklong international charity effort, Pacific Air Forces airpower ambassadors from Andersen AFB, Guam, Joint Base Pearl Harbor-Hickam, Hawaii and Yokota Air Base, Japan, will work with their partners of the Japan Air Self-Defense Force, the Philippine Air Force and the Royal Australian Air Force, to execute low-cost, low-altitude training air drops.
 The aerial delivery will serve as valuable interoperability training for the partner nations while delivering various donations provided by private donors, charitable organizations and the University of Guam.

 The rich history of Operation Christmas Drop started in 1952 when locals on the island of Kapingamarangi waved at the aircrew of a passing WB-50 Superfortress, prompting the crew to gather, pack and parachute goods to the islanders.